Asian Americans: Social and economic disparities

 There are major disparities that exist among Asian Americans when specific ethnic groups are examined.
 For example, in 2012, Asian Americans had the highest educational attainment level of any racial demographic in the country.
 Yet, there are many sub groups of Asian Americans who suffer in terms of education with some sub groups showing a high rate of dropping out of school or lacking a college education.
-This occurs in terms of household income as well – in 2008 Asian Americans had the highest median household income overall of any racial demographic, while there were Asian sub-groups who had average median incomes lower than both the U.S. average and non-Hispanic Whites.
-In 2014, data released by the United States Census Bureau revealed that five Asian American ethnic groups are in the top ten lowest earning ethnicities in terms of per capita income in all of the United States.
+This occurs in terms of household income as well; in 2008 Asian Americans had the highest median household income overall of any racial demographic, while there were Asian sub-groups who had average median incomes lower than both the US average and non-Hispanic Whites.
+In 2014, data released by the US Census Bureau revealed that five Asian American ethnic groups are in the top ten lowest earning ethnicities in terms of per capita income in all of the United States.

-The Asian American groups that have low educational attainment and high rates of poverty both in average individual and median income are Bhutanese Americans, Bangladeshi Americans, Cambodian Americans, Burmese Americans, Nepali Americans, Hmong Americans, and Laotian Americans.
-This affects Vietnamese Americans as well, albeit to a lesser degree, as early 21st-century immigration from Vietnam are almost entirely not from refugee backgrounds.
-These individual ethnicities experience social issues within their communities, some specific to their individual communities themselves.
-Issues such as suicide, crime, and mental illness.
-Other issues experienced include deportation, and poor physical health.
-Within the Bhutanese American community, it has been documented that there are issues of suicide greater than the world's average.
-Cambodian Americans, some of whom immigrated as refugees, are subject to deportation.
-Crime and gang violence are common social issues among Asian Americans of refugee backgrounds such as Cambodian, Laotian, Hmong, and Vietnamese Americans.